What Is The Number One Cause Of Truck Accidents?

 Most long-haul truck drivers log 80,000 to 110,000 miles annually, while the average American driver only covers around 12,000 to 14,000 miles.

-This significant difference in road time translates to a higher risk of getting involved in accidents.
-Long hours behind the wheel can lead to impaired judgment.
+This significant difference in road time may translate to a higher risk of being involved in an accident.
+Long hours behind the wheel can lead to impaired judgment and decision-making.
 Repetitive routes and long stretches of highway can cause a decline in alertness and an increased risk of mistakes.

 Strict schedules and tight delivery windows imposed by trucking companies or logistics service providers (LSPs) can also incentivize dangerous driving behaviors, such as: